Chipotle Mexican Grill (NYSE:CMG) Given New $1,600.00 Price Target at Cowen

-Chipotle Mexican Grill (NYSE:CMG – Get Rating) had its price target reduced by Cowen from $1,830.00 to $1,600.00 in a research report report published on Wednesday morning, The Fly reports.
+Chipotle Mexican Grill (NYSE:CMG – Get Rating) had its target price lowered by Cowen from $1,830.00 to $1,600.00 in a research report released on Wednesday morning, Stock Target Advisor reports.
+The firm currently has an outperform rating on the restaurant operator’s stock.

-In related news, Director Robin S. Hickenlooper sold 48 shares of the company’s stock in a transaction on Thursday, May 19th.
-The stock was sold at an average price of $1,267.56, for a total value of $60,842.88.
-Following the completion of the transaction, the director now directly owns 927 shares in the company, valued at $1,175,028.12.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Chipotle Mexican Grill news, CTO Curtis E. Garner sold 1,000 shares of the company’s stock in a transaction on Thursday, June 9th.
-The stock was sold at an average price of $1,382.47, for a total value of $1,382,470.00.
-Following the sale, the chief technology officer now directly owns 16,387 shares in the company, valued at $22,654,535.89.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Robin S. Hickenlooper sold 48 shares of the company’s stock in a transaction on Thursday, May 19th.
-The shares were sold at an average price of $1,267.56, for a total value of $60,842.88.
-Following the completion of the sale, the director now owns 927 shares in the company, valued at $1,175,028.12.
+In other Chipotle Mexican Grill news, CTO Curtis E. Garner sold 1,000 shares of Chipotle Mexican Grill stock in a transaction dated Thursday, June 9th.
+The shares were sold at an average price of $1,382.47, for a total transaction of $1,382,470.00.
+Following the completion of the sale, the chief technology officer now directly owns 16,387 shares in the company, valued at $22,654,535.89.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+In other Chipotle Mexican Grill news, CTO Curtis E. Garner sold 1,000 shares of the business’s stock in a transaction that occurred on Thursday, June 9th.
+The shares were sold at an average price of $1,382.47, for a total transaction of $1,382,470.00.
+Following the completion of the transaction, the chief technology officer now owns 16,387 shares in the company, valued at approximately $22,654,535.89.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director Robin S. Hickenlooper sold 48 shares of the business’s stock in a transaction that occurred on Thursday, May 19th.
+The stock was sold at an average price of $1,267.56, for a total transaction of $60,842.88.
+Following the transaction, the director now owns 927 shares of the company’s stock, valued at approximately $1,175,028.12.
 The disclosure for this sale can be found here.
-1.00% of the stock is currently owned by corporate insiders.
+Company insiders own 1.00% of the company’s stock.

 About Chipotle Mexican Grill